 This is a pretty common occurrence among dogs.
 And there are many different reasons why they do this.
 Sometimes, you can chalk it up to defiance.
 Other times it can be for reasons that are more sinister.

-In order to correct this situation and get your pup moving again, you need to understand the root causes behind this behavior.
-Here are six different reasons why your dog stops walking and how to get them moving again!
+In order to correct this situation and get your pup moving again, you need to understand the root causes of this behavior.
+Here are six different reasons why your dog doesn’t want to walk and how to get them moving again!

 Just like us, fear can stop your pooch dead in their tracks.
 If your pup is afraid of any outside influence — whether it be automobiles, being outside the home, or other dogs and people — your dog may not want to continue their walk.